 The Perfect War Saint

 Edmund died passively, tied to a tree and shot full of arrows by pagans.
 George died actively, defying imperial power and enduring spectacular tortures.
-One was a victim; the other chose his fate.
+One was a victim.
+The other chose his fate.
 For a king planning aggressive war, the distinction mattered.

-The dragon legend, fully developed by 1348 through texts like the Golden Legend, provided perfect imagery.
+The dragon legend, fully developed by 1348 through texts like The Golden Legend, provided perfect imagery.
 Dragons meant chaos, paganism, and foreign threat.
 The knight who defeats the dragon restores order, protects innocence, serves God through violence.
 Every element mapped onto Edward’s self-presentation as Europe’s premier Christian warrior.

+The crusading associations proved invaluable.
 By 1348, the age of actual crusades to the Holy Land had passed, but the language of holy war remained potent.
-Edward’s French campaigns weren’t territorial aggression but divinely sanctioned efforts to claim his rightful inheritance.
+Edward’s French campaigns were not territorial aggression but divinely sanctioned efforts to claim his rightful inheritance.
 George, the Eastern saint beloved by crusaders, provided that divine sanction without requiring an actual crusade.

 The blank historical canvas let Edward paint whatever picture served his needs.
 No inconvenient facts about George’s actual life constrained the narrative.
 He could be noble or common, soldier or tribune, whatever the moment required.
 This flexibility made George infinitely more useful than any historically verifiable English saint.